Upgrading K2s

 What the Command Does

 Internally the following high‑level steps are performed: 1.
 Export all existing workloads (cluster‑scoped resources and namespaced resources).
-2. Persist addon state (which addons are enabled and their data/persistence volumes).
+2. Capture the list of currently enabled addons.
 3. Uninstall the existing cluster components.
 4. Install the new version from the extracted package.
 5. Import previously exported workloads.
-6. Re-enable addons and restore their persisted data.
+6. Re-enable previously enabled addons.
 7. Verify workload health (basic readiness checks).
 8. Final cluster availability validation.

 Rollback Considerations